atom/github/docs/feature-requests/005-blank-slate.md

 <img width="400" alt="github tab, local repository with no GitHub remotes" src="https://user-images.githubusercontent.com/17565/57078536-72f7ba80-6cbc-11e9-84e8-8c2384caccdc.png">

 #### ...no dotcom repository

 _Scenario:_ A user has begun a project locally and now wishes to share it on GitHub.

-Clicking the "Create GitHub repository" button opens the [Create repository dialog](#create-repository-dialog) panel in "local repository" mode.
+Clicking the "Create GitHub repository" button opens the [Create repository dialog](#create-repository-dialog).

-#### ...existing dotcom repository

-_Scenario:_ A user has a project cloned locally and it exists on GitHub.

-_Scenario:_ A user has a project cloned locally and it exists on GitHub, but they cannot push.
-Maybe they cloned the project before to read its source more easily, but now they wish to contribute.

-Clicking the "Connect GitHub repository" button opens the [Connect repository dialog](#connect-repository-dialog).

 ### Local repository, initialized, dotcom remotes